Part of the Accessibility audit

 Can I check alt text without signing up?

 Yes.
-The free audit checks for missing alt text as part of a full seven-category scan.
-No signup required.
+The free audit checks for missing alt text in a full seven-category scan.
+No signup needed.

 What about background images in CSS?